epicary22/physicssimulations/src/raetselsspaces/PLAN.md

 _N/A_

 ### Vector2D
 Named pair of Scalars.
 Can do basic vector math, and interact with other Vectors.
 _Uses Scalar.
 Implements NDimensionalVector._

 ### Vector3D
 A vector that can perform 3D operations, like the cross product.
 _Uses Scalar.
-Extends Vector2D?_
+Implements NDimensionalVector._

 ### NDimensionalPoint
 Interface for a point in N dimensions.
 _N/A_

 ### Point2D
 A point in two dimensions.
 That's all, a pair of values.
 _Extends NDimensionalPoint_

 ### Point3D
 A point in three dimensions.
 _Extends NDimensionalPoint_

 ### NDimensionalSpace
 A space with N dimensions.
 _N/A_

 ### Space2D
 A 2D plane.
 Can hold Point2Ds and Vector2Ds.
 _Extends NDimensionalSpace_

 ### Space3D
 A 3D space.
 Can hold Point3Ds and Vector3Ds.
 _Extends NDimensionalSpace_

 # Interface and Storage